 Introduction

-This Appendix sets out the Performance Assurance Framework to be implemented by the Performance Assurance Board (PAB).
+This Appendix sets out the provisions of the “Performance Assurance Framework” or “PAF”.

+Performance Assurance Board

+The Panel shall establish a Sub-Committee in accordance with the requirements of Section C9 to be known as the “Performance Assurance Board” or “PAB”.
+The PAB shall implement and give effect to the PAF on behalf of the Panel.

 Risk Identification and Evaluation

+A “SEC Risk” is a risk that a failure to adhere to, or errors in delivering an obligation or mandated process under the SEC (including a risk which has materialised as an actual failure or error) could significantly and measurably affect the achievement of General SEC Objectives.

-The PAB shall establish and maintain a risk-based methodology (the "Risk Evaluation Methodology") to be used to proactively identify, evaluate and assess risks to the fulfilment of the SEC Objectives which may arise from breaches of this Code.
+The PAB shall establish and maintain a risk-based methodology (the "Risk Evaluation Methodology") to define the process used by the PAB to proactively identify, evaluate and assess the significance of SEC Risks to the fulfilment of the General SEC Objectives which may arise from breaches of this Code.

-The Risk Evaluation Methodology must describe the process to be used for:

-identifying risks to the fulfilment of the SEC Objectives;

-evaluating risks which have been identified; and

-assessing the materiality of identified risks.
+The significance of the SEC Risk shall be constructed in terms of the probability of failure or error and its impact on General SEC Objectives.

-In relation to the establishment of the Risk Evaluation Methodology, or where the PAB considers that a change to the Risk Evaluation Methodology would further the aims of the PAF and/or further facilitate the SEC Objectives, the PAB shall:
+In relation to the establishment of the Risk Evaluation Methodology, or where the PAB considers that a change to the Risk Evaluation Methodology would further the aims of the PAF and/or further facilitate the General SEC Objectives, the PAB shall:

-to the extent that it would not compromise the aims and effectiveness of the PAF, issue a draft of the Risk Evaluation Methodology for consultation with Parties, the Authority, Citizens Advice, Citizen’s Advice Scotland and such other stakeholders as the PAB considers appropriate;
+issue a draft of the Risk Evaluation Methodology for consultation with Parties, the Authority, Citizens Advice, Consumer Scotland and such other stakeholders as the PAB considers appropriate;

 consider any comments received during that consultation and make any amendments to the draft that it considers appropriate in light of those comments; and